maxifly/time-calculator/README.md

 For Windows - simple use file bin/calc_t.exe (Keep other files is not necessary).

-On other OS use: java -jar calc-x.x-xxxx-jar-with-dependencies.jar
+On other OS use: java -jar calc_t.jar